The History of Axe Throwing

 They were quickly turned into weapons.
 However, thrown axes were not used until 400-500 AD.

-Some historians believe that the thrown axe was not actually used in battles.
-They believe it would be folly to throw away a prized weapon and then be unarmed in the face of their enemies.
-Instead, they believe that it was used in the hunting of food.
-It was difficult to get within an arm’s length of an animal so thrown weapons were often used.
+Certain historians believe that the thrown axe was not actually used in battles, many of whom believe it would have been folly to throw away a prized weapon and then be unarmed in the face of an enemy.
+Instead, other historians believe that it was used in food hunting due to the difficulty of getting within an arm’s length of an animal, making thrown weapons a great alternative.

 Picking up axes

-There are many types of axe throwing still around from double bit throwing to tomahawk throwing.
-At Whistle Punks we focus on the often looked over hatchet, a single bladed hand axe that is perfect for throwing in the warehouses and railways arches that we call home.
+Many types of axe throwing are still around, from double-bit throwing to tomahawk throwing.
+At Whistle Punks, we focus on the often looked-over hatchet, a single-bladed hand axe, perfect for throwing in the warehouses and railways arches that we call home.

 Related articles